M1HA15/discord-python-verification-system/README.md

 A verification system created in Python!
 This verification system will help you get rid of people inviting bots or secondary accounts to make invitations on your Discord server.

-If you need help with this code, you can contact on Discord Mihai: M1HA1#0001
+Do you need help?Contact me on Discord: mihaivere